Home | News | Best U.S. Open Wins in PGA TOUR History

 A sudden-death playoff was set, and Tiger pounced on Mediate’s blunder in the 19th hole to win his 14th-career major tournament agonizingly and dramatically.
 It would take over a decade until Woods will have another historic moment by winning the 2019 Masters well past his prime, and it’s unbelievable moments such as these that prove why Woods is widely regarded as the greatest golfer to ever live.

-Where to Bet on the Golf with BTC
+Where to Bet on the Golf with Crypto

-2023 U.S. Open odds are available here at Nitrobetting.
+Golf odds are available all year long here at Nitrobetting.
 Create a Nitrobetting account now to place your stakes on any of the elite golfers teeing off this weekend.

 This is just one of the many sports betting guides that you can read here at Nitrobetting news.
-Stay tuned for more PGA TOUR tournament previews and articles and don’t forget to check out the latest golf betting odds on our sportsbook.
+Stay tuned for more PGA TOUR tournament previews and articles, and don’t forget to check out the latest golf betting odds on our crypto sportsbook.